fjp/bachelor/README.md

 I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child.
 Additionally because of not destructing the planner and audi rover objects correctly.
 To overcome these memory leaks I now use smart pointers which are a C++11 feature.
-The valgrind results for the planner and gTest project are shown in valgrind.xml and valgrind_gtest.xml respectively.
+The valgrind results for the planner and gTest project are shown in [doc/valgrind.xml](doc/valgrind.xml) and [valgrind_gtest.xml](valgrind_gtest.xml) respectively.
 See also the memory usage in the Memory Usage section below.

 ### Implementation Correctness